 An Olive Branch serves as a neutral entity, ready to help after there has been an ethical breach by a member of an organization’s leadership.
 We offer a deliberate, multi-step process of listening and education.

 Our process includes working with the organization’s board, listening to the statements of both the accused and the accuser, and gathering the perspectives of members and leaders.

 We work collaboratively with the hierarchy of the organization and, if needed, the insurance company, local mediation services, and any attorneys involved.

 As a community goes through a difficult or traumatic shared experience, they may lose confidence in their spiritual community’s direction.
 Participating in a formal healing process is an important step in restoring harmony and confidence about the future.
 An Olive Branch creates an intentional space for exploring how events unfolded and for everyone to have a voice.
 This healing opportunity is a deeply powerful experience and is truly a step forward.

-As a project of the Zen Center of Pittsburgh, An Olive Branch has its roots in Soto Zen Buddhist practice of the dharma.
+An Olive Branch has its roots in Soto Zen Buddhist practice of the dharma.
 We base our actions on the Buddhist Precepts of being helpful, causing no harm, and living to benefit all beings.
 We have worked with groups from different spiritual traditions, employ impartial deep listening skills, encourage responses from everyone involved in a dispute and maintain confidentiality (except where mandatory reporting rules apply).
 When requested by a client, we provide adjudicatory input after every effort has been made to hear all sides of the story.